smurfix/DaBroker/doc/server.rst

     >>> print root.status.health
     poor

-Alternately, you can send a new object:
+Alternately, you can send a new object and update the root:

     old_status = root.status
     new_status = broker.obj_new(Status, health="poor")